Timeline

 The next step toward a return to the championship was a solid draft.
 The Horsemen would bring back Frank Gore in the 2nd round, Tyler Eifert in the 3rd and LeGarrette Blount in the 6th - these three players would be prove to be huge factors, especially in the latter half of the season.
 The roster would be more or less set for the entire season.

 It was a pretty easy road.
-Fleener filled in admirably in Eifert's absence in the first half of the seasonleveon2-crop with an ankle injury but no other players from the starting rotation, aside from a single game without Ben, missed any time.
+Fleener filled in admirably in Eifert's absence in the first half of the season with an ankle injury but no other players from the starting rotation, aside from a single game without Ben, missed any time.
 The Horsemen were also gifted the easiest schedule in franchise history, as no opponent would score over 100 points until week 12.

 The gifts would keep on giving.
 They would celebrate the best single game performance in team history by Le'Veon in the first week of the playoffs followed immediately by a championship showdown by the absolute worst team to ever make the playoffs, Legs With Holes.